forbesg/bbc-good-food-recipe-scraper/README.md

 # BBC Good Food Recipe Scraper

-#### Strip out the chaff from a BBC Good Food Recipe Page
+#### Strip out the chaff from a BBC Food / BBC Good Food Recipe Page

-A simple script that, given a BBC Good Food recipe URL, will return the list of required ingredients and cooking method.
+A simple script that, given a [BBC Food](https://www.bbc.co.uk/food) or [BBC Good Food](https://www.bbcgoodfood.com/) recipe URL, will return the list of required ingredients and cooking method.

 Requires Node JS to be installed locally.